janderssonse/karei/README.md

 ## Linux development environment automation

 > ⚠️ **Work in Progress**: This project is under active development.
 Many features are incomplete or broken.
-Please wait for a proper release before using in any real environment.
-Not accepting PRs or looking for contributors at this time.
+Please wait for a stable release before using in production environments.

 ## What is Karei?